 How Does the Federal Solar Tax Credit Work?

-Arizona residents can also take advantage of the federal solar tax credit, also known as the Federal Solar Investment Tax Credit (ITC).
+Arizona taxpayers can also take advantage of the federal solar tax credit, also known as the Federal Solar Investment Tax Credit (ITC).
 This credit provides a federal tax deduction equal to 30% of your solar installation costs.
 As with the state tax credit, you don’t qualify for the ITC if you lease your solar power system or are in a power purchase agreement.

 The ITC will reduce to 26% in 2033 and drop to 22% in 2034.
 It’s set to end in 2035 unless Congress renews it.

 It’s important to note that the ITC is a tax credit, not a tax refund; it reduces the amount of taxes you owe rather than providing a payout.
-The credit will roll over to the next year if your annual taxes are less than the ITC.
+The credit will roll over to the next tax year if your annual taxes are less than the ITC.

 Our Conclusion